svetogam/cslocator/README.md

 ## Funny Pitch

 Are singletons giving you a *headache*?
 Is injecting dependencies getting you *down*?
-The *CSLocator* could be the *answer* to your game programming architecture woes!
+The *Contextual Service Locator* could be the *answer* to your game programming architecture woes!
 You'll be *amazed* at how flexibly and *contextually* it locates your services!
 Don't delay!
-Try the *CSLocator* (formerly known as *"I can't believe it's not a Singleton!"*) today!
+Try the *Contextual Service Locator* (formerly known as *"I can't believe it's not a Singleton!"*) today!

 ## Quickstart